 Do I Need a Student Loan to Attend?

 For the uninitiated, the Electoral College in U.S. politics is not an institution of higher learning, or really any learning at all.
-The name ‘college’ draws on an older definition that essentially means: a gathering of persons, usually of high status, to elect a leader of high dignity.
-For example, you may hear of the College of Cardinals who gather together to elect the next Pope.1 A historical example are the Prince Electors of the Holy Roman Empire who formed an electoral college to elect the next Emperor (and to be more precise they were actually electing the King of the Romans who would only become emperor once crowned by the Pope).2
+The name ‘college’ draws on an older definition that essentially means a gathering of persons, usually of high status, to elect a leader of high dignity.
+For example, you may hear of the College of Cardinals who gather together to elect the next Pope.1 A historical example are the Prince Electors of the Holy Roman Empire who formed an electoral college to elect the next Emperor (and to be more precise, they were actually electing the King of the Romans who would only become emperor once crowned by the Pope).2

 Best Laid Plans

-Still, while these contemporary and ancient institutions may be interesting, for our purposes the Electoral College in the United States is designed by the Constitution to elect the president every four years.
+Still, while these contemporary and ancient institutions may be interesting, for our purposes, the Electoral College in the United States is designed by the Constitution to elect the president every four years.
 Workings of the college are described in Article II Section 1 of the U.S. Constitution as modified by the Twelfth Amendment.
 Interestingly, the name “Electoral College” is never used in the Constitution, only the term Electors; and the Electors never actually meet as a body; instead, they are gathered separately within each State.3

 The Electoral College was originally designed so that voters would elect a local luminary, someone they could trust to represent their interests in electing a president.
 Electioneering was difficult before mass communications and travel.
-Therefore, the founders thought the average voter would be better off electing someone local they could trust instead of a random person running for President they know very little about.4
+Therefore, the founders thought the average voter would be better off electing someone local they could trust instead of a random person running for president that they know very little about.4

 As American as Mississippi Mud